-- Status Enables or disables the wireless service on this VAP. - SSID The name of the basic service set provided by a Virtual Access Point (VAP) interface.
+Status - Enables or disables the wireless service on this VAP.

+- SSID The name of the basic service set provided by a Virtual Access Point (VAP) interface.
 Clients that want to connect to the network through the access point must set their SSID to the same as that of the access point's VAP interface.
 (Default: Edgecore5G-# (where # is 1-16) for 5 GHz, Edgecore2.4G-# (where # is 1-16) for 2.4 GHz; Range: 1-32 characters) - Site Survey Scans for all wireless networks that are broadcasting their SSID. - Broadcast The SSID can be broadcast at regular intervals so that wireless stations searching for a network connection can discover it.
 This allows wireless clients to dynamically discover and roam between WLANs.
 This feature also makes it easier for hackers to break into your home network.
 Because SSIDs are not encrypted, it is easy to grab one by snooping the WLAN looking for SSID broadcast messages coming from the AP.
-(Default: Enabled) - Local Configurable Enables the SSID to be user configurable when the system is operating in MSP mode (see "System Settings" on page 79).
-(Default: Disabled)

-- Client Isolation When enabled, wireless clients can talk to the LAN, and reach the Internet if such connection is available, but they cannot communicate with one another.
+(Default: Enabled) - Local Configurable Enables the SSID to be user configurable when the system is operating in MSP mode (see "System Settings" on page 83).
+(Default: Disabled) - Client Isolation When enabled, wireless clients can talk to the LAN, and reach the Internet if such connection is available, but they cannot communicate with one another.
 (Default: Disabled) - Multicast-to-Unicast Conversion When enabled, the AP converts multicast traffic to unicast traffic and sends it to each associated client.
 This feature provides a network throughput enhancement, since the AP transmits multicast traffic at a low basic rate, whereas unicast traffic can be transmitted at HT, VHT, or HE rates. - Max Clients The maximum number of clients that can associate to this SSID at the same time.
-(Default: 127; Range: 1-256) - Idle Timeout (sec) The AP disconnects a client when there is no activity for the configured amount of time.
-(Default: 300 seconds; Range: 60-60000 seconds)
+(Default: 127; Range: 1-256) - Minimum signal allowed Only allows clients to connect to the radio interface if their signal strength (RSSI) is equal or greater than the specified value.
+Setting the value to -100 disables this feature.
+Clients already connected are checked periodically.
+(Range: -1 to -100; Default: -100)